timberland-sig/rh-linux-poc/README.md

-  ./setup.sh user                # this will validate your user account - run this multiple times ./setup.sh net                 # this will modify your hypervisor network - run this only once ./setup.sh virt                # this will install QEMU (only on Fedora) - run this only once ./setup.sh build -m fedora-37  # this will build all needed rpms and artifacts and create a fedora-37 bootable iso pushd host-vm                  # change directories ./install.sh "" "-vnc :0"      # creates and installs the QEMU host-vm (-vnc is optional) ./netsetup.sh                  # configures the QEMU host-vm ./create_efidisk.sh            # creates the boot/efi partition pushd ../target-vm             # change directories ./install.sh "-vnc :1"         # creates and installs the target-vm ./start.sh                     # starts the targe-vm ./netsetup.sh                  # configures the target-vm network popd                           # change directories back to the host-vm ./start.sh                     # starts the host-vm with NVMe/TCP boot
+  ./setup.sh user                # this will validate your user account - run this multiple times ./setup.sh net                 # this will modify your hypervisor network - run this only once ./setup.sh virt                # this will install QEMU (only on Fedora) - run this only once ./setup.sh -m build fedora-37  # this will build all needed rpms and artifacts and create a fedora-37 bootable iso
 ```

+The next step is to go to [Setup your Virtual Machines](#setup-your-virtual-machines) and install the *host-vm*.

 # How it workis:

 We create two Virtual Machines connected with two virtual networks.
 The first